sveinbjornt/Sloth/README.md

 Sloth is a Mac application that displays all open files and sockets in use by all running applications on your system.
 This makes it easy to inspect which apps are using which files and sockets.

-* View all open files, directories, IP sockets, devices, unix sockets and pipes
+* View all open files, directories, IP sockets, devices, sockets and pipes
 * View IP socket status, protocol and version
-* Filter by access mode, volume, type, location, or using regular expressions
+* Filter by name, access mode, volume, type, location, or using regular expressions
-* Sort by name, process id, user etc.
+* Sort by name, process ID, user etc.
 * Inspection window with detailed macOS and Unix file/socket info
 * Powerful contextual menu for file operations
 * Authenticate to run with root privileges